ibrahimhbaran/RadioCompose/README.md

 - An Android App Demonstration that list Radios from Radio Browser API
 - Uses Kotlin Flow API , Retrofit , Hilt
 - MVVM Design Pattern for App Architecture used
+- UI built in Jetpack Compose